 Here are several reasons why endodontic retreatment may be necessary:

 The endodontist will clean your canals and carefully examine the inside of the problematic tooth.
 Once cleaned, the doctor will fill and seal the canals and place a temporary filling in the tooth.

-Our endodontists provide quality root canal therapies with the Greater Houston Metropolitan Area, Beaumont and Corpus Christi, TX.
+Our endodontists provide quality root canal therapies in the Greater Houston Metropolitan Area, Beaumont, and Corpus Christi, TX.

 Contact Lovett Dental to schedule an appointment with our endodontists.